 Hasson strikes key blow to see Kingston B home

-Kingston B v Maidenhead B, Thames Valley division 2 match played at the Willoughby Arms, Kingston on 4 November 2024
+Kingston B v Maidenhead B, Thames Valley League division 2 match played at the Willoughby Arms, Kingston on 4 November 2024

-This was a very tight-run thing.
+This was a very close-run thing.
 In ratings terms we should have won the match comfortably – we had a big ratings plus on the top three boards and smaller pluses on the bottom three.
 But a couple of hours into the match, with Kingston 2-0 down after blunders by Peter Roche on board 4 and Jon Eckert on 5, it did not feel like that at all.
 Maidenhead B had won both their early Thames Valley division 2 fixtures, and I feared they were going to claim another scalp.

 The tide began to turn when the ever reliable Peter Andrews, playing Black, defeated Maidenhead veteran Nigel Dennis on board 3.